Materials-Consortia/OPTIMADE/optimade.rst

     The abbreviated name of the standard being referenced.
     One of the following:

-    - :val:`"gnu units"`: a unit expression based on the symbols in the file definitions.units distributed with GNU Units `GNU Units software <https://www.gnu.org/software/units/>`__, created according to the scheme described above.
+    - :val:`"gnu units"`: the symbol is a (compound) unit expression based on the symbols in the file definitions.units distributed with GNU Units `GNU Units software <https://www.gnu.org/software/units/>`__, created according to the scheme described above.
     - :val:`"ucum"`: the symbol comes from `The Unified Code for Units of Measure <https://unitsofmeasure.org/ucum.html>`__ (UCUM) standard.
     - :val:`"qudt"`: the symbol comes from the `QUDT <http://qudt.org/>`__ standard.
-      Not only symbols strictly defined within the QUDT standard are allowed, but also other compound unit expressions created according to the scheme for how new such symbols are formed in this standard.
+      Not only symbols strictly defined within the standard are allowed, but also other compound unit expressions created according to the scheme for how new such symbols are formed in this standard.

   - :field:`version`: String.
     The version string of the referenced standard.

   - :field:`symbol`: String.
     The symbol to use from the referenced standard, expressed according to that standard.
-(For :val:`GNU Units` and :val:`QUDT` this can be a compound unit expression.)
+    This field MAY be different from :field:`symbol` directly under :field:`unit-definitions`, meaning that the unit is referenced in :field:`x-optimade-unit` fields using a different symbol than the one used in the standard.
+    However, the :field:`symbol` fields SHOULD be the same unless multiple units sharing the same symbol need to be referenced.

 **OPTIONAL keys:**